 With most of our sidewalks hot enough to fry breakfast on, the heat and how to stay healthy/safe in it continues to be top of mind for Truewerk and our customers.
-We’ve rounded up the resources, tips and facts you need to do just that.
+We figure now’s a good time to remind folks who work in the heat about heat safety practices and tips for proper heat dress.
+We’ve rounded up the resources into this Heat Facts Sheet, featuring tips and facts you need to stay safe on the job.

 Know When Job Site Heat Becomes the Enemy

-Sometimes working in hot environments for long periods of time is simply unavoidable in the trades, indoors and out -- especially in the summer months.
+Sometimes working in hot environments for long periods of time is simply unavoidable in the trades, indoors and out—especially in the summer months.

-When the body is unable to maintain a stable temperature, heat illnesses can occur and even become fatal.
+One of the most dire heat facts is that, when the body is unable to maintain a stable temperature, heat illnesses can occur and even become fatal.
 High temperatures, humidity, low fluid consumption, direct sun exposure with no shade, no breeze or wind coupled with physical exertion and use of bulky equipment are all factors that can lead to your body overheating.

-Here’s a straight forward visual focused on the two most serious heat illnesses to share with friends and coworkers, too.
+Here’s a straightforward visual focused on the two most serious heat illnesses to share with friends and coworkers, too:

-Keeping it Cool
+Keeping It Cool

 From working on construction sites to crouching in attics, even the fittest trade professional will feel the impact of extreme heat.
 The work you do is always physically challenging, but the heat isn’t something to be shrugged off as part of the job.
 So, how to get the job done without jeopardizing your health and well-being?

-While taking a few hours out of the heat to find cool spots with arctic-worthy air conditioning typically isn’t an option for the hardworking men and women of the trades, these 8 tips that we curated from all over the web are:
+While taking a few hours out of the heat to find cool spots with arctic-worthy air conditioning typically isn’t an option for the hardworking men and women of the trades, these 8 heat safety tips that we curated from all over the web are:

 - Adjust accordingly.
 Work in the mornings and evenings as much as you can.
 Try to plan for the most physically demanding work to be done before or after the midday sun is beating down.

 Truewerk strives to make high performance workwear to protect your health in any job site environment.
-That’s why we put so much thought into everything we make, from lightweight hoodies to shorts and summer-weight pants, we want you to be healthy in the heat and sun.
+That’s why we put so much thought into everything we make, from lightweight hoodies to workwear shorts and summer-weight pants, we want you to be healthy in the heat and sun.
 This month we’re giving away a summer health bundle that will include T.5 WerkHoody, T1 WerkShorts, Hydropack and more, so head over to our instagram to enter!

+Got some heat facts for us?
 Tell us how you’re embracing the summer health practices we’ve been talking about all month long by commenting below and give us ideas for our next blog post.

 Talking Hydration with Dr. Missy Albrecht PT, DPT